Alex Mateas

-Alex Peter Traian Mateas (born March 28, 1991) is a former professional Canadian football offensive lineman who played for five seasons for the Ottawa Redblacks of the Canadian Football League (CFL).
-He was drafted by the Redblacks with the first overall pick in the 2015 CFL Draft.
+Alex Peter Traian Mateas (born March 28, 1991) is a Canadian former professional football offensive lineman who played for five seasons for the Ottawa Redblacks of the Canadian Football League (CFL).
+He was drafted by the Redblacks with the first overall pick in the 2015 CFL draft.
 He won a Grey Cup championship with the Redblacks in 2016.
 He announced his retirement on July 5, 2021.

-Mateas played college football at the University of Connecticut from 2012–2014 after redshirting at Penn State University in 2010.
+Mateas played college football at the University of Connecticut from 2012 to 2014 after redshirting at Penn State University in 2010.
 His father, Traian Mateaş is a retired soccer player and current youth coach at Ottawa TFC.